bw2/bw2.github.io/2023-07-31-adjacent-repeats-in-expansion-hunter-catalogs.md

 - It's possible to find/add adjacent repeats within 50bp of the main locus for 30 to 50% of loci in any given STR catalog.
 - Within those 30 to 50%, adjacent repeats only make a difference (ie. change ExpansionHunter's genotype) in 10% to 20% of polymorphic loci.
-- In ~1% of polymorphic loci (926+603 out of 146,318), adding adjacent repeats changed the ExpansionHunter genotype by 3 or more repeats.
+- For 2.5% of polymorphic loci (2,360 + 1,321 out of 146,318), adding adjacent repeats changed the ExpansionHunter genotype by 3 or more repeats.
-- For these 1% of loci, introducing adjacent repeats improved the genotype quality for 36% of them, and reduced the genotype quality in 10% of them (based on manual review).
+- For these 2.5% of loci, introducing adjacent repeats improved the genotype quality for 36% of them, and reduced the genotype quality in 10% of them (based on manual review).
 For 50% of these loci, the genotype quality remained equally bad with and without adjacent repeats.
 - When running `add_adjacent_loci_to_expansion_hunter_catalog.py`, 20 is a reasonable value for `--max-distance-between-adjacent-repeats`.